ben2022lo/AnoDDPM/README.md

 }

 ## Temporal results
-A model trained in 10 epochs on 115 images give following unsatisfying result : temporal reconstruction result.png
+A model trained in 10 epochs on 115 images gives the following unsatisfying result : temporal reconstruction result.png

 ## Citation: